opensafely/documentation/docs/study-def.md

 ```

-You can then define your common variables in a dictionary (`dict`) rather than in a `StudyDefinition`.
+In this script, define your common variables in a dictionary (`dict`) rather than in a `StudyDefinition`.
 In this case we use age and sex.

 `common_variables.py`